General Procedural Details and Recipient Sites

 Women are treated with a mixture of grafts in most cases.
 Generally the area to be treated is thinning but is not completely alopecic, and thus DFU and TFU can help to create more volume, while FU are still utilized in the hairline and part zones.

-Patient with relatively common female hair loss, before surgery and 11 months after one surgery.
+Patient with relatively common female hair loss, before surgery and 11 months after one surgery

 Hairline design with subtle widow’s peak in a patient with average donor density and hair char.
 1423 FU, 124 DFU transplanted.
 The bottom left photo shows early growth at five months, while the photo bottom right illustrates full growth at 15 months.

-Photos of a woman with relatively early hair loss, and the same patient after one surgery.
+Photos of a woman with relatively early hair loss, and the same patient after one surgery

 Grafts are placed smoothly and carefully into the sites, and sit flush with the skin at the end of the procedure.
-The technicians in Dr. Unger’s office are exceptionally diligent and skilled and the entire process is continuously monitored by the doctor.
+The technicians in our office are exceptionally diligent and skilled and the entire process is continuously monitored by the doctor.
 Each step of the surgery is important to the survival of the grafts and the final cosmetic results.

 Client Review